 VOICE OF THE FARMER GARDEN

 Today, 98% of American citizens do not actively engage in agriculture, with the majority being several generations removed from any direct connection to farming.
-To bring consumers closer to the farm and the food that’s grown there, the Foundation launched the “Agriculture Through the Voice of the Farmer Garden” in 2019.
-This living classroom, located adjacent to the National Mall in Washington, D.C., was created through a cooperative agreement with USDA’s Agricultural Marketing Service.
+To bring consumers closer to the farm and the food that’s grown there, Farm Journal Foundation launched the Voice of the Farmer Garden program in 2019.

 HOW IT WORKS